Why should you attend an Independent Living Skills class?

 As apart of your independence we encourage you to arrange your own transportation.
 If you live within our boundaries, contact your independent Living Advocate to inquire about availability.

-Classes are offered on the third Tuesday of each month online through Zoom.
+Classes every 3rd Tuesday of each month online through Zoom.

 All Independent Living Skill classes will be from 10:00am-Noon